ADIRONDACK 46ERS TRAILHEAD STEWARD TRAINING AGENDA FOR 2026

 The 46er Trailhead Steward Program (TSP) is a collaborative effort involving the Adirondack 46ers, and the NYS Department of Environmental Conservation (DEC).
 The program focuses on “education, conservation and information” to/for the general hiking public, in an effort to improve the sustainability of the High Peaks trails and improve the hiking experience for all.

-Beginning in June 2017, 46er volunteer Trailhead Stewards were stationed at the Cascade Trailhead on Route 73 (between Keene and Lake Placid) and (Meadows Lane on the Loj road) on Saturdays, Sundays, and holidays (through Columbus Day), between the hours of 8AM and 4 PM.
+Beginning in June 2017, 46er volunteer Trailhead Stewards were stationed at the Cascade Trailhead on Route 73 (between Keene and Lake Placid) and (Meadows Lane on the Loj road) on Saturdays, Sundays, and holidays (through Columbus Day), between the hours of 7 AM and 3 PM.
 Our volunteers (2-3 scheduled each day at both sites) spoke with those heading out (and returning from) their hike regarding DEC rules and regulations, “Leave No Trace” hiking principles, and safety/preparedness concerns.
+They provided information on rules and regulations (such as dogs on leash), alternate hikes, hiking safety and preparedness, preservation of the resource…and yes…even how to properly dispose of poop!

 Meet you at the trailhead!